Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Matching to the worldline effective field theory

 which is valid at linear order in perturbation theory.
 Since the result \eqref{fullpsi1} has been obtained in the same set of coordinates that we used in \cref{sec:distorted}, we can directly compare \cref{fullpsi1} with \cref{eq:hatpsiphysicalsolution}.
 Since \cref{eq:hatpsiphysicalsolution} does not contain any inverse falloff in $r$, one thus concludes that $\lambda_\ell^{(1)}=0$ \cite{Rothstein:2014sra,Kol:2011vg,Hui:2020xxx}.

-\paragraph{Quadratic response.} Let us now extend the matching to quadratic order in perturbation theory.
-It will eventually become obvious how to systematically generalize it to all orders.
+\paragraph{Quadratic response.} {Let us now extend the matching to quadratic order in perturbation theory.
+This has been previously done for generic cubic operators with arbitrary number of derivatives in \cite{Riva:2023rcm,Iteanu:2024dvx}.
+In the following, we will briefly review it in the Weyl coordinates.
+We will then discuss how to systematically generalize it to all orders. }

 The logic proceeds similarly as before.
 One crucial ingredient, which will considerably simplify the analysis, is that $\lambda_\ell^{(1)}=0$, which also means that $\psi_{\text{resp}}$ vanishes at linear order.
-As a result, this implies that, when we expand the right-hand side of \cref{EinEqsint} to quadratic order, the only terms that contribute are those quadratic in Weyl.
-This means that we can still use \cref{Eijexp} at linear order.\footnote{If $\lambda_\ell^{(1)}$ were nonzero, at second order there could be contributions coming from the quadratic expansion of the Weyl tensor in the term proportional to $\lambda_\ell^{(1)}$ on the right-hand side of \cref{EinEqsint}.} Schematically, the equations read
+As a result, this implies that, when we expand the right-hand side of \cref{EinEqsint} to quadratic order, the only terms that contribute are those quadratic in $E$.
+This means that we can still use \cref{Eijexp} at linear order.\footnote{If $\lambda_\ell^{(1)}$ were nonzero, at second order there could be contributions coming from the quadratic expansion of the curvature tensor in the term proportional to $\lambda_\ell^{(1)}$ on the right-hand side of \cref{EinEqsint}.} Schematically, the equations read

-where $A^{i_L i_{L_1} i_{L_2} }$ is a constant tensor, namely a linear combination of all tensor products of $\delta^{ij}$, which takes care of all possible independent contractions between the Weyl tensors \cite{Bern:2020uwk,Riva:2023rcm}, which in \cref{EinEqsintQUAD} we linearized as in \cref{Eijexp}.
-The explicit form of $A^{i_L i_{L_1} i_{L_2} }$ will not be important; the only relevant information is that it is coordinate-independent.
-As before, it is convenient to focus on
+where $A^{i_L i_{L_1} i_{L_2} }$ is a constant tensor, namely a linear combination of all tensor products of $\delta^{ij}$, which takes care of all possible independent contractions between the $E$ tensors~\cite{Bern:2020uwk,Riva:2023rcm}, which in \cref{EinEqsintQUAD} we linearized as in \cref{Eijexp}.
+The explicit form of $A^{i_L i_{L_1} i_{L_2} }$ will not be important.
+The only relevant ingredients are that $A^{i_L i_{L_1} i_{L_2} }$ is coordinate-independent, and that, for fixed number of derivatives per field in a given cubic operator, there is at most one single nontrivial contraction of indices (and, therefore, one single coupling $\lambda_{\ell\ell_1\ell_2}^{(2)}$), compatible with the angular momentum selection rules.